 In Florida, completing the diploma and 100 hours of community service automatically nets you the Florida Academic Scholarships Award via the Florida Bright Futures Scholarship Program.

 There are also various school-specific scholarships at colleges such as Mississippi State.
 Check with individual schools for details.

 Preparation for College

 On the other hand, AICE courses are more specific in their focuses than AP classes are.
 AP classes are known for their broad and shallow approach, whereas AICE classes narrow in on particular subjects and drill deep.

 In a lot of ways, AICE seems to be a happy medium between these two other college preparatory programs.
-Plus, according to studies by the University of Florida and University of Virginia, it also appears that AICE Diploma students earn higher GPAs in college than AP or IB students.
+Plus, according to studies by the University of Florida and University of Virginia, it also appears that AICE Diploma students earn higher GPAs in college than AP or IB students do.

 All of this indicates that it might not be a bad idea to pursue AICE just for the preparedness factor.
 In fact, AICE could be a great option for your education as a whole.

 I'm not saying getting your AICE Diploma will definitely make you feel this good—just probably.

 The AICE Diploma, which is overseen by the University of Cambridge, demands that students fulfill a number of rigorous requirements.
-This program can earn students recognition, credit, and scholarship money at certain schools, and it's also an excellent way to further your education all around.
+This program can earn students recognition, college credit, and scholarship money at certain schools, and it's also an excellent way to further your education all around.